Troubleshoot GPU health check failures

 Run a manual health check

-After you attempt to fix a GPU health check failure, as described in the previous section, run a manual health check to verify the compute node's status.
-If the a_chs_gpu_health_check_hcs.sh script runs without errors, then you've resolved the issue.
+After you attempt to fix a health check failure, as described in the previous section, run a manual health check to verify the compute node's status.
+If the prolog health check or background health check scripts run without errors, then you've resolved the issue.
+Manually running these checks before a critical job starts running helps to minimize the chance of errors.

 To manually run a health check on a compute node, complete the following steps: